Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

 We end this subsection by providing the $(\P^n,\P^{n-1})$-invariance.

 \begin{thm} For all $S\in \lSch$, $X\in \lSm/S$ and integer $n\geq 1$, the map

-naturally induced by the projection is an equivalence in $\inflogSHS(S)$.
-The same holds in $\inflogSH(S)$. \end{thm} \begin{proof} We focus on $\inflogSHS(S)$ since the proofs are similar.
-If $S$ is a scheme, this is done in Proposition \ref{ProplogSH.4}.
+naturally induced by the projection is an equivalence in $\inflogSHS(S)$. \end{thm} \begin{proof} If $S$ is a scheme, this is done in Proposition \ref{ProplogSH.4}.
 For general $S$, using the monoidal product, we reduce to the case when $X=S$.
 Let $p\colon S\to \Spec{\Z}$ be the structure morphism.
 The map

 is an equivalence in $\inflogSHS(\Spec{\Z})$.
 Applying $p^*$ to this map finishes the proof. \end{proof}